SOTETO/heureka/readme.md

 - `exit` - close the Heureka console
 - \* - Help

+#### Best practice for DEV configuration
+1. Setup the required git repositories for your new MS
+2. Optional: Add the repositories to the `git-setup.cfg`, if it becomes part of MS-DROPS or an infrastructure system
+3. Change the database configurations in `.docker-conf/mode_dev/.env`
+4. Add an nginx upstream for your local new MS in `.docker-conf/mode_dev/nginx/pool2.upstream` (see new or arise and drops as an example)
+5. Add new locations to the nginx `.docker-conf/mode_dev/nginx/location.pool` file (using the new upstreams).

+- `up` - Start the `docker-compose up` considering the `.docker-conf/mode_dev/.env` file
+- `stop` - Stop all created containers.
+- `rm` - Stop and remove all docker containers described in the docker-compose files
+- `rm drops volumes` - Remove the drops volumes.
+That means the database contents.
+- `rm dispenser volumes` - Remove the dispenser volumes.
+That means the database contents.
+- `admin` - Sets admin access rights in DROPS for a specific user identified by its email address
+- `leave` - Leave `DEV` environment
+- `exit` - Close console
+- \* - Help

+#### Deployment
 Follow the upcoming steps to create your development environment:
-0. Enter the local file system pathes of the git repositories that will be created to `git-setup.cfg` (default is `~/heureka/ms-drops/...` for MS-DROPS)
+0. Enter the local file system pathes of the git repositories that will be created to `git-setup.cfg` (default is `~/heureka/ms-drops/...` for MS-DROPS).
+If you change the default path, also change the path value of the `GRAV_PATH` variable in `.docker-conf/mode_dev/.env` file.
 1. `git clone`
 2. `docker up`
 3. Follow `drops up man`